 Google Signals launched in 2018 as a new way to collect data on individuals who are both signed into one of their Google accounts and have turned on ad personalization for their account.

 Tracking users this way allows Google to collect cross-device data and tie together cross-device interactions and how they tie into the customer journey.

 Data from Google Signals is aggregated and there is no personally identifiable information, which makes Google Signals a privacy regulation friendly way to:

-Google Signals are not automatically enabled in GA4, so to use this feature you will need to activate it within the property settings, under Admin > Data Settings > Data Collection.
+Google Signals are not automatically enabled in GA4.
+So, to activate it in GA4, you need to look within the property settings, under Admin > Data Settings > Data Collection.
 After 24 hours, Google Signals data will be available within your GA4 demographic reports.
 If you have multiple properties, you will need to activate Google Signals for each one.

 Google Signals data will be available within certain GA4 reports, however at this time we are unable to download this data to be used elsewhere.